RamyaChinnadurai/100DaysOfCode/README.md

 # Day 15
 FIREBASE - Learned about the firebase cloud functions and firestore events.
 Same worked in the friendly chat.
 Deployed in https://friendlychat-413ba.web.app/

+# Day 16
+FREECODECAMP - Completed the redux concepts in freecodecamp.